jcarter10/Chess/README.md

 provide all of the functions for moving the pieces or taking another piece (collision-testing).
 A lot of the code in these classes are re-used in other classes (example: the queen class shares movement with almost every other class).
 Along with ChessBoard, the King class is one of the most important classes because it contains the functions to check for checks and checkmates.

-# Summary: Core Features
-Since this is a pretty in depth project (~8000 lines of actual code) I will only list